 Biography

-Whilst currently based in London, Jonathan originally hails from Pontefract in West Yorkshire.
-He attended Chetham’s School of Music, Manchester from 2008-10, studying composition with Jeremy Pike and Gavin Wayte.
-From 2010-13 he read music at Fitzwilliam College, Cambridge where he studied composition with Giles Swayne, before going on to study with David Sawer at the Royal Academy of Music.
-He completed his PhD supervised by Julian Anderson at the Guildhall School of Music and Drama, and has an active teaching career.
+I live in London now, but am originally from Pontefract in West Yorkshire.
+I got a life-changing scholarship to Chetham’s School of Music as a sixth-former (studying composition with Jeremy Pike and Gavin Wayte) before going on to do music at Fitzwilliam College, Cambridge (studying with Giles Swayne) and the Royal Academy of Music (studying with David Sawer).
+I completed my PhD supervised by Julian Anderson at the Guildhall School of Music & Drama, and have an active teaching career alongside my composing.